Protein primary structure

 Protein primary structure is the linear sequence of amino acids in a peptide or protein.
 By convention, the primary structure of a protein is reported starting from the amino-terminal (N) end to the carboxyl-terminal (C) end.
 Protein biosynthesis is most commonly performed by ribosomes in cells.
 Peptides can also be synthesized in the laboratory.
 Protein primary structures can be directly sequenced, or inferred from DNA sequences.

 Formation

 Biological

 Amino acids are polymerised via peptide bonds to form a long backbone, with the different amino acid side chains protruding along it.
 In biological systems, proteins are produced during translation by a cell's ribosomes.
-Some organisms can also make short peptides by non-ribosomal peptide synthesis, which often use amino acids other than the standard 20, and may be cyclised, modified and cross-linked.
+Some organisms can also make short peptides by non-ribosomal peptide synthesis, which often use amino acids other than the encoded 22, and may be cyclised, modified and cross-linked.

 Chemical

 Peptides can be synthesised chemically via a range of laboratory methods.
 Chemical methods typically synthesise peptides in the opposite order (starting at the C-terminus) to biological protein synthesis (starting at the N-terminus).